Paris 1919 (album): Live performances

 Cale has performed Paris 1919 live in its entirety throughout the world, beginning in Cardiff on 21 November 2009, with his regular band and a 19-piece orchestra, with new orchestral arrangements by Cale and composer Randall Woolf.
 The show was staged again in 2010 in London, Norwich, Paris, Brescia, Los Angeles, and Melbourne, then in 2011 in Barcelona, Essen, and Malmö, as well as two shows in New York City in January 2013.

 Legacy

 The Wire included Paris 1919 in its list of "100 Records That Set the World on Fire (While No One Was Listening)".
 In 2016, Uncut ranked Paris 1919 at number 99 in its list of the 200 greatest albums of all time.
-The album was also featured in the book "1001 Albums You Must Hear Before You Die".
+The album was also featured in the 2005 book 1001 Albums You Must Hear Before You Die.

-Songs from Paris 1919 have been covered by such notable musicians as Yo La Tengo, Manic Street Preachers frontman James Dean Bradfield, Owen Pallett, the David Sulzer String Quartet, Love and Rockets' David J, Okkervil River, Jay Bennett and Edward Burch, and Sally Timms.
+Songs from Paris 1919 have been covered by artists including Andrew Bird, Yo La Tengo, Manic Street Preachers, Owen Pallett, David Soldier and the Soldier String Quartet, David J, Okkervil River, Jay Bennett and Edward Burch, and Sally Timms.